Rhilip/RidPT/README.md

 cd /home/wwwroot/your.domain.com/
 composer install
 ```
- - And use `composer install` Install dependency.
+ - Use `composer install` to install PHP dependency.
+ - Use `bower install` to install our web dependency (like js,css,font)
  - If you don't run RidPT apps in `root` user, you should give enough permission to `apps/httpd/{runtime,private}`.

 3. Import Database from our `migration/ridpt.sql`, and **disable Mysql strict mode `NO_ZERO_IN_DATE` and `NO_ZERO_DATE`**.